doowb/ansi-colors/README.md

 <details>
 <summary><strong>Beware of false claims!</strong></summary>

-### Kleur and turbocolor are buggy and incomplete
+### Kleur is buggy and incomplete

-tldr; kleur and turbocolor do not have parity with chalk or ansi-colors, and they fail too many of the unit tests to be included in our benchmarks.
+tldr; kleur does not have parity with chalk or ansi-colors, and it fails too many of the unit tests to be included in our benchmarks.

-You might have seen claims from [kleur](https://github.com/lukeed/kleur) or [turbocolor](https://github.com/jorgebucaran/turbocolor) that they are "faster than ansi-colors".
-Both libraries are unofficial forks of ansi-colors, and in an attempt to appear faster and differentiate from ansi-colors, _both libraries removed crucial code that was necessary for resetting chained colors_.
+You might have seen claims from [kleur](https://github.com/lukeed/kleur) that it is "faster than ansi-colors".
+This library is an unofficial fork of ansi-colors, and in an attempt to appear faster and differentiate from ansi-colors, _they have removed crucial code that was necessary for resetting chained colors_.

 To illustrate the bug, simply do the following with `kleur` (as of v2.0.1):